bertofurth/Seagate-Central-Utils/README.md

 Refer to the README-project.md file in the project directory for details of what source code needs to be downloaded.

+Required software archives need to be downloaded to the **src** subdirectory and then the archives need to be extracted.

 In general we have tried to use either the latest stable versions of libraries and utilities or, where required, the same version as found on the Seagate Central itself.

-The procedure is usually to change into the **src** subdirectory of the project, download the required source code archives with a command such as **wget** or **curl -OL** then extract the archives with the **tar -xf** command.

-There is a script in the **src** subdirectory called **download-src.sh** that attempts to download and extract the source archives using the versions that were tested during this procedure, however we would suggest checking to see if more recent versions are available and using those.
+There is a script in each utility subdirectory called something similar to **download-myutil-src.sh** that attempts to download and extract the source archives using the versions that were tested.

 ### Seagate Central libraries and headers
 Some, but not all, projects require that libraries be downloaded